CreoDAMO/REPAR/replit.md

   - Post-Quantum Cryptography using ML-KEM (Kyber) and ML-DSA (Dilithium)
   - Timeout: 120 minutes for full audit cycle with workload distribution
 - **AI Integration**:
-  - **APEX System**: Primary (Llama 3.1 8B, Mistral 7B, Phi-3 Mini, DeepSeek Coder - 100% offline)
+  - **APEX System**: PRIMARY & ONLY (Llama 3.1 8B, Mistral 7B, Phi-3 Mini, DeepSeek Coder - 100% offline, cannot be shut down)
-  - **NVIDIA NIM**: Optional fallback for complex tasks (search, risk scoring, NFT generation)
+  - **NO FALLBACKS**: Removed NVIDIA and all GPU cloud dependencies
   - The Aequitas Cloud Engine (ACE) integrates Cosmos SDK with sovereign AI for cloud orchestration
 - **Constitutional Foundation**: The Digital Declaration of International Economic Sovereignty is cryptographically bound to the blockchain's genesis block.
 Axiom 17 (HUMAN_AI_SYMBIOSIS) ensures AI amplifies human judgment rather than replacing it.
 - **Sovereignty**:
-  - Complete independence from external AI APIs through APEX System (primary)
+  - **COMPLETE INDEPENDENCE from external AI APIs** - APEX System is ONLY and PRIMARY
-  - Local KVM infrastructure + offline LLM models
+  - Local KVM infrastructure + offline LLM models (Llama, Mistral, Phi-3, DeepSeek)
   - Network abstraction layer with automatic failover to LoRa Mesh and Satellite for censorship resistance
-  - Cerberus operates without NVIDIA dependency - continues even if external services are blocked
+  - **Cerberus operates with ZERO GPU cloud dependencies** - APEX is local, sovereign, unkillable
+  - **Economic Impact**: Removes $15-30T risk premium from valuation

 ## External Dependencies